1982 Formula One World Championship: Back to Europe

 The Renaults were dominant at their home race, the French Grand Prix at Circuit Paul Ricard.
 Arnoux qualified ahead of Prost, and with Prost being better positioned in the championship, the team decided that if the cars should run first and second, he should win.
 Arnoux did not honour the agreement and took the victory ahead of his teammate, much to Prost's dismay.
 Another heavy accident marred the race, as Mass ran into the back of Mauro Baldi at Signes corner.
 As Mass's car slid towards the barrier, it was catapulted into the grandstands full of spectators.
 Although several people had minor injures, the accident did not result in any fatalities or serious injuries.
 At this stage, Pironi led the championship by nine points ahead of Watson and was seen as the likely favourite to win the title.

 At the following event, the German Grand Prix at Hockenheim, Pironi qualified on pole position, but collided with Prost's Renault in wet conditions later in the session.
 Pironi's car was thrown into the air and though he survived the impact, he suffered severe leg injuries and would never compete in Formula One again.
 The race took place with the first slot on the grid vacant.
 Brabham were again attempting to employ the strategy of having their cars refuel and change tyres halfway through the race.
 Piquet led comfortably when he collided with Salazar while trying to lap him, leading Piquet to furiously hit and kick his competitor after he got out of the car.
 Tambay went on to win the race for Ferrari, his first victory in a Grand Prix, ahead of Arnoux and Rosberg, who was now third in the championship.

 At the Austrian Grand Prix on the Österreichring, most turbocharged runners retired early, leaving Prost in the lead, only to retire with fuel injection issues five laps from the finish.
 This left de Angelis and Rosberg to fight out the race victory, with de Angelis reaching the finish line 0.050 seconds ahead to win his first ever Grand Prix.
 The Grand Prix also saw the Brabham drivers make it to their mid-race pit stops for the first time, only for both to retire later on.

 Rosberg in turn achieved his maiden victory at the next race, the Swiss Grand Prix, held at the Dijon-Prenois circuit and scheduled for 80 laps.
+By now, several other teams planned and executed fuel-and-tyres pit stops, with varying degrees of success.
 The Renaults of Prost and Arnoux had qualified on the front row.
 Rosberg, consistently lapping quicker than all other drivers, was held up by de Cesaris, but eventually found a way past him.
 He overtook Arnoux on lap 73 and Prost on lap 78 to take the lead and the race victory.
 In doing so, he also took the lead in the championship.